hmcs10/DSA-Cheat-Sheet/recursion.md

 In this approach, we are going to mark visited cells with some random character that will prevent us from revisiting them again and again.

-Special note: We have to return the final result vector in lexicographically smallest order.
-So we will always have our recursive calls in that order i.e. 'D' < 'L' < 'R' < 'U' if the question says so.
 ---

 ## Code ->
 ```cpp
 class Solution {